The Best Disco in Town

 "The Best Disco in Town" is a 1976 crossover disco single by Philadelphia-based group The Ritchie Family.
 In the United States, the single was a top 20 hit on both the soul and pop charts.
 "The Best Disco in Town" went to number one for one week on the disco/dance chart.

 Background

-The song is a medley of pop and R&B hits, preceding other medleys like Shalamar's "Uptown Festival" by 1 year and Stars On 45's "Medley" by 5 years.
+The song is a medley of pop and R&B hits, preceding other medleys such as Shalamar's "Uptown Festival" by one year and Stars On 45's "Medley" by five years.

-Songs included on the single are "Reach Out I'll Be There", "I Love Music", "Bad Luck", "TSOP", "Fly, Robin, Fly", the group's own "Brazil".
+Songs included on the single are "Reach Out I'll Be There", "I Love Music", "Bad Luck", "TSOP", "Fly, Robin, Fly" and the group's own "Brazil".
 The extended single adds the songs "Love To Love You Baby", "That's the Way (I Like It)", "Lady Bump", "Express", "Lady Marmalade", and the group's own song from the Arabian Nights album, "Romantic Love."